 About Me

-Hello, I’m Ros, a qualified Herbal Medicine Practitioner.
-I undertook herbal medicine training over almost 5 years, though I consider my learning about plant and human connections, and the natural world, to be a lifelong journey and passion.
+Hello, I’m Ros Eunson, a qualified Herbal Medicine Practitioner.
+I undertook herbal medicine training over 5 years, though I consider my learning about plant and human connections, and the natural world, to be a lifelong journey and passion.

-I completed 500 hours of clinical training and enjoyed being part of several busy student clinics providing health consultations.
-I contributed to a wide range of personalised herbal medicine, nutrition and lifestyle plans for people from all walks of life.
-There was a focus on the whole person, their constitution, their likes and dislikes, and creative problem solving around plant medicine including nutritional and lifestyle options.
+I completed 500 hours of clinical training and enjoyed being part of several busy student clinics providing health consultations and observing many patients.
+I contributed to a wide range of personalised herbal medicine and nutrition plans for people from all walks of life.
+There was a focus on the whole person, their constitution, likes and dislikes, and creative problem solving around options for the person.

-I am a member of the Irish Register of Herbalists and abide by their code of conduct (https://irh.ie/).
-You can see my ethical principles and core values on the consultation page which inform my philosophy of practice.
+I am a member of the Irish Register of Herbalists and abide by their code of conduct.
 I maintain full practice insurance and hold a Disclosure Scotland/DBS check (level 2).

 Qualifications & Experience

-Whilst completing herbal medicine practitioner training with The Plant Medicine School my final research project focused on addiction and botanical pathways in treatment.
+Whilst completing herbal medicine practitioner training with The Plant Medicine School my final research project explored addiction and botanical pathways in treatment.
 I have an interest in emotional wellbeing and our connections with others and the natural world.

 Prior to herbal medicine training I undertook a BSc (Hons) degree at the School of Textiles and Design in the Scottish borders.
-Following this I spent 15 years working within product development and quality assurance roles.
-My time within the Rohan team working on outdoor gear was a highlight.
-I enjoyed the attention to detail and creative problem solving in getting things right for the wearers.
+Following this I spent 15 years working in product development and quality assurance roles.
+You can see my work history on Linked In.

 Training and Interests

-My herbal practice is informed by ongoing professional development.
+My practice is informed by ongoing professional development.
 I have an understanding of trauma-informed care, neurodiversity, social justice, and safeguarding.
-I’m able to support clients with a wide range of experiences in an inclusive way.

 Recent training includes: